Stuck Indoors? Tune-In to These Incredible Movies about the Great Outdoors!

 Touching the Void is a particularly searing tale of mountaineers in Peru, where glaciated mountains routinely rise over 20,000 feet in elevation as part of the impressive Andes Chain.
 It’s harrowing, inspiring and emotional in a way that few movies or documentaries have ever been.

-a movie poster for The Mountain Between Us
+The Mountain Between Us

-The Mountain Between Us may be a bit less known, but I think it introduces an element missing from traditional outdoor-oriented movies: people with little to no survival experience.
+The Mountain Between Us may be a bit less known, but I think it introduces an element missing from traditional outdoor-oriented movies: that's people with little to no survival experience.
 Movies like Touching the Void or 127 Hours (an honorable mention) have competent and ambitious outdoor folk at the center of the stories.
 The Mountain Between Us has two regular people forced into a survival situation.
 The plot is so-so, but the scenery is alive, and there’s seldom a time you don’t feel cold watching these two people try to get out of the mountains alive.
 I think it’s a great case study on fear, isolation, the human spirit, and ultimately how small decisions can have big impacts.

 Movies about Adventure and Renewal